exercism/v3/languages/common-lisp/exercises/concept/basics/.docs/introduction.md

 ## S-Expressions

 All Common Lisp code is made from S-Expressions (or sexpr for short).
-An S-Expression is either an atom or a list (also termed a "cons").
+An S-Expression is either an "atom" (a single, indivisible value) or a list (also termed a "cons").
 A cons is made up of two parts: the first element and the rest of the elements.
 For historical reasons these two parts are called the `car` and the `cdr`.
 When S-Expressions are evaluated as code, the first element (`car`) represents the function being called while the rest of the elements (`cdr`) represent the arguments to that function.
 In other words:

 ```lisp
 (<function> <arg1> <arg2> ... <argN>)